 New Users are Helping Snapchat Bounce Back

 Model and super-influencer Kylie Jenner also lent her voice to the opposition with a viral tweet stating, “sooo does anyone else not open Snapchat anymore?
 Or is it just me… ugh this is so sad,” After tweeting this statement on February 21st, Snapchat’s market cap sunk by 1.3 billion.
-However, this intense backlash stemming from Snapchat’s core user base hasn’t deterred new users from downloading the app.
+However, this intense backlash stemming from the core user base of Snapchat hasn’t deterred downloads from new users.

 Data provided by SensorTower Store Intelligence revealed a 55% increase in first-time Snapchat installs post redesign for seven days after the launch.
-Whether or not this sudden spike is due to positive interest in an easier-to-navigate interface and a new split style story format or curiosity in the highly publicized criticism, new users are downloading the app at a generous rate.
+Whether or not this sudden spike is due to positive interest in an easier-to-navigate interface and a new split style story format or curiosity in the highly publicized criticism, the rate of new Snapchat downloads are generous.

-According to TechCrunch, this user increase has helped Snapchat recover from a 14.3 percent download drop in Q3 2017.
-This drop was strongly attributed to the launch of Instagram Stories.
+According to TechCrunch, this user increase has helped Snapchat recover from a 14.3 percent drop in downloads in Q3 2017.
+The launch of Instagram Stories had a large part to do with this drop.
 Last months Q4 earnings report showed Snapchat’s growth increase from 2.9 percent to 5.05 percent and Snapchat is trying their utmost to hold on to the momentum.

 Despite this increase, backlash and negative comments against the new interface have continued to grow and Snapchat has had to find new ways to respond to those concerns, ease user fears, and hold on to their reputation.
 Since the redesign, the publicized Change.org petition that garnered over 1.2 million votes, and a trend of users trying to hack the system to bring back the old Snapchat have dominated the social sphere.
 As a response, Snapchat unveiled a few welcome updates to their interface in an attempt to appease their irritated users.